StratusOnMaestro Studio Ensemble

 Call to Action

-All the features demonstrated in this article are available in the Free Edition of Maestro Studio Solo which allows you to kick the tires, so to speak, and get a first-hand experience of the product and the value it can bring and benefits it can add to your publishing process so you don't have to deal with the mundane details and focus on your own product.
+All the features demonstrated in this article are available in the Free Edition of Maestro Studio Ensemble which allows you to kick the tires, so to speak, and get a first-hand experience of the product and the value it can bring and benefits it can add to your publishing process so you don't have to deal with the mundane details and focus on your own product.

 We hope you find this feature useful.
 Please provide us with feedback using our Contact form.
 If you happen to install the Free Edition, you can send us feedback from within the product using our Megaphone feature.